gregorykelleher/gregorykelleher_website/user/pages/01.blog/gnupg/item.md

 The intertwined relationship of the two is difficult to separate.
 In simple terms, the definition of secrecy is what we know onto ourselves.
 Privacy enables us to keep what's secret, secret.

 The two are not synonymous but are aligned.
-The subtle distinction or overlap between the two lends the popular phrase:
+The subtle distinction or overlap between the two lends the popular adage:

 > “when I withhold information, it's privacy; when you withhold information, it's secrecy”.